-If seats in the class become available before the last day to register, then waitlisted students are moved onto the active roster in waitlist order.
-After this date, the only way to enroll in a class is with authorization from the instructor to add the class.
+If seats in the class become available before the Start Date of the class, then waitlisted students are moved onto the active roster in waitlist order.
+After the Start Date, the only way to enroll is with Authorization to Add from the instructor of the class.

-K-12 students must have a Dual Enrollment Application form on file for the term and have met any course prerequisites to be added to the roster.
+K-12 students must have a Dual Enrollment Application form on file for the term and have met any course prerequisites to be moved to the roster.

 This is also in MyECC.
 In the Self-Service Menu, click Registration, then click Manage My Waitlist.

-The last day to register for a class is the day before the term begins.
-After this date, students can no longer register as normal, or be automatically added from the waitlist.
+The last day to register for (or waitlist) a class is the day before the posted Start Date for the class.
+After the Start Date, students can no longer register as normal, or be automatically moved from the waitlist.

-Instead, students seeking to enroll in a class after this date need authorization from the instructor to add the class.
+Instead, students seeking to enroll in a class on or after this date need Authorization to Add from the instructor of the class.

-Students who are Authorized for Add will see their authorization in MyECC under Registration > Register for Classes.
+Students who are authorized to add will see their authorization in MyECC under Registration > Register for Classes.

-Students must then click the "Register Now" button before the Last Day to Add for the class.
+Students must then click the "Register Now" button and register before the Last Day to Add for the class.

-K-12 students must have a Dual Enrollment Application form on file for the term and have met all course prerequisites to be able to add the class.
-If you have completed these steps but experience an error when adding a class, please submit the online Add/Drop Form on the Admissions Forms page.
+K-12 students must have a Dual Enrollment Application form on file for the term approving them for the course and have cleared any prerequisites to be able to add the class.
+If you have completed these steps but experience an error when adding a class, please submit the online Add/Drop Form (as found on the Admissions Forms page).

 Online classes are delivered using Canvas, El Camino's Learning Management System.